 Create a new SSH key

-Transfer this key to your computer that currently has access to your Lamassu server.
+Transfer the public SSH key to the computer that currently has access to your Lamassu server.
 (It's safe to email or IM, as it's not the private key.)

 Add to authorized_keys file